mik-jozef/chalk/spec-notes.md

   `getSize() => size`
-preserve the `T t(constructor, params)` variable definition syntax and make `T(constructor, params)` an anonymous variable definition should member initializer lists be part of chalk? yes. left out == initialized with default constructor how to handle `{}`, the empty object/set/code block/destructuring?
+preserve the `T t(constructor, params)` variable definition syntax and make `T(constructor, params)` an anonymous variable definition what is the role of traits in propositions? should algebraic structures like `Group`, `Field`, etc. be traits or classes? what is the type of type templates? spec should contain a proof that membership in Chalk is decidable should member initializer lists be part of chalk? yes. left out == initialized with default constructor how to handle `{}`, the empty object/set/code block/destructuring?